torbencarstens/container-workshop/README.md

 Or not, what is going on here?

-Let's have a look at the relevant processes and their namespaces, we already know that we can do this via the `/proc` files:
+Let's have a look at the relevant processes and their namespaces, we already know that we can do this via the `/proc` files.

 We'll start with the only pid we have so far: